Virgin Airlines Should Give Its Passengers Access to More Mile-High Galleries, Not One Flight Stands

 The thing is: there are enough resources for single people wanting to meet.
 And we red-blooded humans have a knack at finding ways of getting laid.

-I am more a fan of Virgin Atlantic’s short-lived in-flight art gallery that was introduced earlier this year.
+Virgin Atlantic’s short-lived in-flight art gallery that was introduced earlier this year.
 In February, first class passengers traveling from London to New York had the chance to view British artist Ben Eine’s iconic typography and purchase the works duty-free for upwards of £15,000.
 Think of it as SkyMall reimagined as a boutique storefront for the artsy in-crowd.

 Virgin Atlantic’s ‘Gallery in the Air’ will continue to partner with different artists although a second collaboration has yet to be announced.